betterscientificsoftware/bssw.io/Articles/Blog/TheGreatMigration.md

 * Migrating issues to GitHub issue tracking
 * Miscellaneous other technology updates

-## Repository Reorganization for Better Development Workflow
+### Repository reorganization for better development workflow

 A key goal in the repository re-organization was to ensure a single GitHub repository would contain *everything* a developer would need including documentation, test tools, data and baselines